PokeOttawa/pokeottawa.github.io/index.md

 This event will occur rain or shine, since we have access to indoor facilities.

 <div class="highlight">
-### New Niantic Community Day Poll
+ <h3>Community Day Poll</h3>

-Niantic announced a new global event called Community Days, which will give players around the world double XP, 3-hour lures, and exclusive pokemon on the Third Saturday of every month.
-Read more about the new global event here: [pokemongolive.com/en/post/communityday](https://pokemongolive.com/en/post/communityday)
+<p>Niantic has announced a new global event called Community Days, which will give players around the world double XP, 3-hour lures, and exclusive pokemon on the Third Saturday of every month.
+Read more about the new global event here: <a href="https://pokemongolive.com/en/post/communityday" target="_blank">pokemongolive.com/en/post/communityday</a></p>

- Currently, the Pokemon Go Ottawa event times (12-2pm) don't match up with Niantic's bonus times (2-5pm).
-Are you in favour of changing our event times to take advantage of the new bonus period?
+<p>Currently, the Pokemon Go Ottawa event times (12-2pm) don't match up with Niantic's bonus times (2-5pm).
+Are you in favour of changing our event times to take advantage of the new bonus period?</p>

  {% include form-opening.html %}